ibm-cloud-docs/dns-svcs/cr-details-fwd-rules.md

     * `resolver_id`, which is the unique identifier of a custom resolver.
     * `rule_id`, which is the unique identifier of a forwarding rule.
     * `X-Correlation-ID`, which is a string that uniquely identifies a request.
-1. When all viariables are initiated, view the list of your custom resolver forwarding rule:
+1. When all variables are initiated, view the list of your custom resolver forwarding rule:

     ```
     {